pablopunk/rubiks-cube-scrambler/README.md

 Rubik's Cube Scrambler in Typescript
 ====================================

-This is a typescript version of the repo [https://github.com/jnrbsn/rubiks-cube-scrambler](https://github.com/jnrbsn/rubiks-cube-scrambler)
+This is a typescript version of the repo [jnrbsn/rubiks-cube-scrambler](https://github.com/jnrbsn/rubiks-cube-scrambler)

-This is a super simple Rubik's Cube scrambler written in Typescript.
-It's meant to be fast, lightweight, run completely in your browser, and not be annoying to use on mobile devices.
-Read the comments in the code for details on how it works.
+It was forked and written in Typescript in order to use it as part of [Chronocube app](https://github.com/pablopunk/chronocube), a software to manage Rubik's cube solves.

+It works as well [in the browser](http://pablopunk.com/typescript-rubik-scrambler/), just like the old repo.